DUNE/computing-training-basics-short/_episodes/10-code-makeover-day2.md

 **Pass objects by reference.**  Especially big ones.
 C and C++ call semantics specify that objects are passed by value by default, meaning that the called method gets a copy of the input.
 This is okay for scalar quantities like int and float, but not okay for a big vector, for example.
 The thing to note then is that the called method may modify the contents of the passed object, while an object passed by value can be expected not to be modified by the called method.

 **Use references to receive returned objects created by methods**  That way they don't get copied.
+The example below is from the VD coldbox channel map.
+Bad, inefficient code courtesy of Tom Junk, and good code suggestion courtesy of Alessandro Thea.
+The infotohcanmap object is a map of maps of maps:  std::unordered_map<int,std::unordered_map<int,std::unordered_map<int,int> > > infotochanmap;

 <div style="display: grid;grid-template-columns: repeat(2,460px);grip-gap: 5px;width:1120px;border: 2px solid #ffffff;font-family:Courier, monospace;color: #000000;font-size: 10pt;">
 <div style="background-color: #EFEAF4; border: 1px solid #000000;text-align: center; padding-left: 10px;padding-right: 10px;padding-top: 5px;padding-bottom: 5px;color: #280071;border-left-width: thick; border-left-color: #280071;border-radius: 5px;">Code Example (BAD)</div>